 Clinton Kelly '91

 Television personality, author, designer

 Clinton Kelly chose BC because he fell in love with the campus “vibe.”
 He sampled different fields at the Heights, exploring psychology, economics and environmental geoscience before discovering a passion for journalism.
 Though best known for his television roles, he launched his career atMarie Claire magazine, still writes for a number of publications, and is the author of several books.
 The co-host of ABC’s “The Chew” and former co-star of TLC’s “What Not to Wear” has returned to campus several times to inspire students to find their own paths—and, of course, to dress for success.

 John F. Kerry, Law '76, Hon.
 '14

 Service to his country has defined the life of Secretary of State John Kerry.
 "That spirit of service is part of the fabric of this school, just as it is part of the fabric of our nation," he said in his commencement address to the Class of 2014.
 This U.S. Navy and Vietnam War veteran served Massachusetts as a prosecutor, lieutenant governor and as U.S. Senator for 28 years.
-Prior to being named Secretary of State in 2013, Kerry led the Senate Foreign Relations Committee, where he took a leadership role on key foreign policy and national security issues.
+He then served as Secretary of State from 2013 to 2017.
+His 2018 memoir, Every Day is Extra, was a New York Times bestseller.

 Luke Kuechly '15